coder/coder/docs/templates/tour.md

 nano main.tf
 ```

-A Terraform file starts with The Terraform file starts with the
-`terraform` block, which specifies providers.
-At a minimum, we need
+We'll start by setting up our providers.
+At a minimum, we need the
-the `coder` provider.
+`coder` provider.
 For this template, we also need the `docker`
 provider:

 ```hcl